Frequently asked questions.

 Your insurance company either requires you to remain in network or they allow you to go out of network.
 If you have exclusively in network benefits, the insurance company will only pay for services when you see providers who are directly impaneled with your insurance company.
 If you have out of network benefits, your insurance company will cover a portion of the fees incurred by seeing a provider who is not impaneled with your insurance.

-How do I know what kind of benefits I have and if I can get reimbursed?
+How do I know what kind of benefits I have?
+Can I get reimbursed?

 On the back of your insurance card, you’ll find a member services phone number.
-Call that number and let the representative know that you’d like to see an "out-of-network behavioral health provider."
-Ask about your "out-of-network benefits."
-They may explain that you have no coverage, or they will detail the benefits available to you.
-For example, you might need to meet a deductible before accessing the benefits, or they may be available immediately.
-Be sure to ask what percentage or amount will be covered, and inquire about the process for submitting your paperwork or superbill for reimbursement.
-Typically, submitting your superbill is as simple as uploading it to a portal.
+Call this number and let the representative know you want to see an “out-of-network behavioral health provider.”
+Ask about your out-of-network benefits and they’ll tell you if you have any coverage and explain what’s included.
+For example, you might need to meet a deductible first, or your benefits might be available right away.
+Be sure to ask what percentage or amount of your sessions will be covered, and how to submit your paperwork or Superbill for reimbursement.
+Usually, it’s as simple as uploading the Superbill to an online portal.